Planning for the final leg of the journey...

 The field of Elder Law is a complex and ever changing field.
 Although many general practitioners claim to have knowledge of the issues facing seniors and their families, an attorney who concentrates in Elder Law is most suited for addressing those needs.
 It is a priority for our firm to have its attorneys and paraprofessionals remain current in the ever-changing laws.

-All of Burke & Casserly’s attorneys are members of the New York State Bar Association Elder Law Section.
-Tim Casserly and Julie Ann Calareso are each a past Chair of the Section.
-Both Tim Casserly and JulieAnn Calareso are members of the National Association of Elder Law Attorneys.
-Julie Ann is also active in the Schenectady County Bar Association Elder Law Committee and James Barnes was a co-chair of the Albany County Bar Association Elder Law Committee.
-Our attorneys frequently present continuing legal education seminars for the Elder Law Section and are active in other community education programs.
+All of Burke & Casserly’s attorneys are members of the New York State Bar Association Elder Law and Special Needs Section.
+Tim Casserly is a past Chair of the Section and also a member of the National Association of Elder Law Attorneys.
+James Barnes serves on the Executive Committee of the section.
+In addition, he is currently the Chair of the Association’s Committee on Continuing Legal Education.
+James is a Past-Chair of the Association’s Young Lawyers Section as well and was a co-chair of the Albany County Bar Association Elder Law Committee.
+Our attorneys frequently present continuing legal education seminars for the Elder Law and Special Needs Section and are active in other community education programs.
 As such, the attorneys at Burke & Casserly, P.C. have been and continue to be instrumental in shaping Elder Law practice in New York State, and remain at the forefront of the field.
 Their dedication to serving the needs of the elder community is reflected through their continued commitment to the Section.Is an Elder Law Attorney only for the Elderly?

 Everyone’s situation is unique, and it is impossible to discuss all of the possible planning opportunities here.
 As with any planning, a good way to begin is to seek competent advice form a qualified professional.
 At Burke & Casserly, P.C., we are dedicated to helping you find solutions to life’s perplexing problems.
 Please call us at (518) 452-1961 to schedule a free one-half hour initial consultation.